Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Upper bounds for local learning coefficients of three-layer neural networks

-The learning coefficient of the reduced-rank regression model was obtained in \cite{Aoyagi2005b}, where its specific value is classified into four cases.
-The upper bound obtained here coincides with the results in \cite[case2, case3, case4]{Aoyagi2005b}.
-On the other hand, a result corresponding to \cite[case1]{Aoyagi2005b} is not obtained from the Main Theorem.
-This provides an example in which the inequality in Main Theorem is strict. \begin{rem} $r+\alpha+\beta$ does not coincide with the number of parameters.
+The learning coefficient of the reduced-rank regression model was obtained in \cite{Aoyagi2005}, which classifies the specific value into four cases.
+The value of the upper bound obtained here agrees with the results in \cite[Cases~2--4]{Aoyagi2005}.
+On the other hand, a result corresponding to \cite[case~1]{Aoyagi2005} is not obtained from the Main Theorem.
+This gives an example in which the inequality in the Main Theorem is strict.
+For example, when $N=M=H=d\geq2$ and $R=0$, the upper bound obtained in this paper is $d^2/2$, whereas the learning coefficient is $3d^2/8$ if $d$ is even and $(3d^2+1)/8$ if $d$ is odd.

+\begin{rem} $r+\alpha+\beta$ does not coincide with the number of parameters.
 This suggests that there are parameters that do not contribute to the result of the Main Theorem, that is, redundant parameters. \end{rem}